* Latourell & Multnomah

-Falls (viewing bridge) hikes are usually automatically included
+Falls (viewing bridges) hikes are typically automatically included

-You do not have to participate in any hike as views of the falls are all
+You do not have to participate in any hike as views of all of the

 had without hiking.